How Do You Fix Water-Damaged Carpet?

-- Sanitize the water-damaged carpet: Steam cleaning is an effective method to sanitize water-damaged carpet.
+- Sanitize the water-damaged carpet: Steam cleaning is an effective method to sanitize the water-damaged carpet.
 You can do this with a portable machine or hire professional carpet cleaners.
 Depending on the extent of the flood, you may need to sanitize the baseboards and walls as well.

 - Stay off the carpet: To prevent tracking in dirt and staining wet carpet fibers, limit all foot traffic, and wait to put your furniture back until the carpet is completely dry.

-- Call in the experts: Keep in mind that cleaning water-damaged carpet is only safe to attempt yourself if the floodwater was clean.
+- Call in the experts: Keep in mind that cleaning the water-damaged carpets is only safe to attempt yourself if the floodwater was clean.
 Wastewater damage and sewage floods can pose health risks, so it’s important to leave the cleanup to a professional.
 You should also call an expert for help if the carpet smells moldy.

 Pacific Flood Restoration is a leading water damage restoration company in San Diego.
 We can clean your flood-damaged home from top to bottom, including structural drying, personal content restoration, deodorizing, mold removal, and final cleanup.
 We’ll work with your insurance company to get your home back to normal as quickly as possible.
-The next time you discover water-damaged carpet, give us a call 24/7 at (760) 815-3033 or contact us online.
+The next time you discover a water-damaged carpet, give us a call 24/7 at 760-815-3033 or contact us online.